• modelunitednationsoftallinn@gmail.com

 Draft resolution a document that seeks to fix the problems addressed by a Model UN committee; if passed by the committee, the draft resolution will become into a resolution

-General Assembly (GA) – the six main Committees of the UN (at MUNOT we simulate four of those committees) where all the Member States are represented
+General Assembly (GA) – the six main Committees of the UN (at MUNOT we simulate five of these committees) where all the Member States are represented

 Moderated Caucus – a type of caucus in which Delegates remain seated and the Chair calls on them one at a time to speak for a short period of time, enabling a freer exchange of opinions than would be possible in formal debate